Jack-C-Lloyd/dimensions/README.md

 The need for *dimension types* is explained by A.J.
 Kennedy as follows [1]

 "Dimensions are to science what types are to programming.
-In science and en- gineering, dimensional consistency provides a first check on the correctness of an equation or formula, just as in programming the typability of a program or program fragment eliminates one possible reason for program failure.
+In science and engineering, dimensional consistency provides a first check on the correctness of an equation or formula, just as in programming the typability of a program or program fragment eliminates one possible reason for program failure.
 What then of dimensions in programming?
 After all, the writing of a scientific